share

 3. Optimize a Monolith

-The better a monolithic application is optimized, the smoother and faster the refactoring process will be run.
+The better a monolithic application is optimized, the smoother and faster the refactoring process will be run with data consistency and transactions.

 At CodeIT, we recommend following the best practices to convert a monolith to microservices smoothly.